Are Indiana Records Public?

 - Indiana inmate records.

 According to the Indiana Public Records Law, public records in Indiana encompasses any writing study, map, report, memoranda, tape recording, book, charters, or any material created, retained, or filed with a public agency.
 In addition, SMS, emails, and drafts are classified as public records in Indiana.
 The Indiana Public Records Law empowers public members to request, inspect, and get copies of public records from the respective custodian agency.
+Hence, a person can make a Public Records Law request to inspect or obtain copies of records online, in person, in writing, or by telephone.
 Nevertheless, the public records law redacts and withholds certain information from public access for confidentiality and privacy reasons.
 To this effect, a record official's personal mail and notes are mostly excluded from public disclosure.
+Generally, agencies may charge a record seeker a fee to copy public records, but a free public data search is available for those who just want to view such records.

 Who Can Access Indiana Public Records?

-All persons, including corporations, associations, limited liability businesses, government bodies, partnerships, and associations, can access Indiana public records.
-IC 5-14-3-3.
+All persons, including corporations, associations, limited liability businesses, government bodies, partnerships, and associations, can access Indiana public records IC 5-14-3-3.
+For instance, an employer can access public records in Indiana to run a background check on a prospective or current employee.
 Interested public members can access public records from custodian agencies during regular business hours or within a timeframe specified by the agency.
 The record agency, in turn, must provide the requested files via any preferred medium - online, mail, or in-person.
 Sometimes, state agencies may adopt the IC 4-22-2 to prevent requesters from utilizing the record for commercial purposes.

 Furthermore, record agencies may restrict certain confidential information to only the record subject or other stakeholders in the public records.
 The Indiana arrest or criminal record is an example of this action - Indiana law enforcement agencies may restrict public records to only the record subject and crime victims.